 The main log page looks as follows:

-It is possible to sort the log with regards to any time range.
+It is possible to filter the logs by any time range.
 The default time range is 24h.
 The select labels function allows to filter for which events you search for.
 In the example below "software_management", password and NTP is selected.

 Additional search options are for host name, message content, commit ID and which log level severity should be shown.
 In the example below only critical events are selected.